Xtreme Teen Camp - ages 13-18 - $490

 The temperature in the cave is a constant 58 degrees.
 When you are moving you won’t get cold, but while at the campsite an extra layer is advisable.
 Long pants, a warm long sleeved shirt, and old shoes are advisable.
 You will get muddy so be sure to bring a change of clothes.

 A good flashlight or headlamp with fresh batteries is required.
 The cave is not a motel, as everything is relatively primitive inside.
 We do not have showers or wash basins (it is a good idea to bring wet wipes).
 Plan on being dirty until you leave the cave.
-We do have a toilet, however.
+A bathroom is available.

 What NOT to Bring